God and Evil

 AuschwitAs conditions steadily worsened, as starvation, exhaustion, and disease took an ever-increasing toll, the atmosphere in which we lived became poisoned by selfishness, hate, and fear.
 We were slipping rapidly down the slope of degradation … We lived by the law of the jungle. … “I look after myself and to hell with everyone else.” … The weak were trampled underfoot, the sick ignored or resented, the dead forgotten.
 When a man lay dying we had no word of comfort for him.
 When he cried we averted our heads.
 Men cursed the Japanese, their neighbors, God. … We had no church, no chaplains, no services … many had turned to religion for the first time.
 The the crutch had not supported them; sot hey had thrown it away. … We had long since resigned ourselves to being derelicts.

 These were the inhumane conditions that pervaded the prison slave camp.
 Then something happened which transformed these hopeless men.
-Several of the prisoners sacrificed themselves in order to air others.
+Several of the prisoners sacrificed themselves to air others.
 One Christian gave his rations to a sick and dying man.
 Over time, the sick person started to gain strength while the Christian friend finally collapsed and died from self-imposed starvation,

 One day Gordon was approached by an Australian sergeant.
 He said that he and his men wanted to explore Christianity.
 He sais, ‘Maybe there is something to it that we haven’t understood.”
 And they knew that Gordon had a Bible.